View large image | More photos

 Fortunately, the 18th generally plays downwind.
 In the spring and winter, though, it often plays into the wind, and when that's the case, even the best players often find themselves laying up on the second shot with water all the way down the left side.

-Opened in 2005, Redstone Golf Club's Tournament Course is gaining a fine reputation.
+Opened in 2005, the Golf Club of Houston's Tournament Course is gaining a fine reputation.

 The downside of the course are the treks between the first and second hole and 17th and 18th, which are separated by bayous and several hundred yards (forecaddies typically have to catch a ride here on the back of a golf cart).